Siddley/Enhanced.HTML.CFML/README.md

    highlight embedded cf variables and functions while maintaining much the same feel.

  * Other templates (coming soon) will attempt to:
-    * use Ethan Schoonover's awesome solarized colour scheme to create a dark and light version with rich syntax highlighting similar to the Dreamweaver™ idea, and to
+   * Use Ethan Schoonover's awesome solarized colour scheme to create a dark and light version with rich syntax highlighting similar to the Dreamweaver™ idea
+   * Simulate other common Coldfusion coding tools such as CFBuilder
+   * Suggestions are welcome, please raise an issue to request features

 ## Installation